javascript-determinar-el-tipo-de-una-variable

 Check Primitive Values with typeof

-The typeof operator is the simplest and most common method to determine the type of a variable.
+The typeof operator is the simplest and most common method for determining the type of a variable.
 It returns a string indicating the type of the evaluated value.

 typeof value;